 To combine potatoes and cabbage, simply add sauteed cabbage and bacon to the pot with mashed potatoes and carefully mix until combined.

-Colcannon can be simply stored in a storage container with an air-tight lid, in the refrigerator.
-It will last 3 to 5 days in the refrigerator.
+Store Colcannon in an air-tight food storage container, in the refrigerator.
+Properly stored, it will last 3 to 5 days in the refrigerator.

 Remember to always use a clean utensil when scooping out leftover from the storage container and don’t leave utensils in the container while storing.
 Keep the container air-tight.

-Much like any other mashed potato dish, this dish can easily be reheated in the microwave.
+Much like any other mashed potato dish, you can easily reheat it in the microwave.
 Microwave is better to use for reheating of individual servings.

 If you need to reheat a large amount, you can transfer the potatoes into a casserole dish and reheat it in the oven.
 Cover the dish with aluminum foil so that it doesn’t dry out and reheat at 350° until hot in the middle, about 30 minutes.